 Never miss a beat.

-Buffer’s Engagement tools contain everything you need to stay on top of comments and messages - all from one place.
+Buffer’s Engagement tools contain everything you need to stay on top of comments and messages on every social media site - all in one social inbox.
 They’ll even flag the most important ones for your attention, show the full correspondence history and how many messages are outstanding.

-Previously, adding additional users came at a premium, with the jump from 1 to 2 users on the Pro plan incurring a $50 per month charge.
+Previously, multiple users came at a premium, with the jump from 1 to 2 users on the Pro plan incurring a $50 per month charge.
 I much prefer the new pricing model.

 Another Teams Pack perk is custom reporting.
-You control what gets reported on, how it looks and the additional commentary that goes with it.
+You control what gets reported on, how it looks and the additional commentary that goes with it - essential if you’re reporting upwards or to clients.

 This is much more than just raw data.
 Buffer’s Analytics will crunch it and serve you with bite-sized insights to optimise your feed and grow your following.